jrlucier/syn-photo-sort/README.md

 photo: `'.JPG', '.PNG', '.THM', '.CR2', '.NEF', '.DNG', '.RAW', '.NEF', '.JPEG'`
 video: `'.3PG', '.MOV', '.MPG', '.MPEG', '.AVI', '.3GPP', '.MP4'`

-If you specify the -m or --move flag, it will move the file and delete it fromt he source directory.
+If you specify the `-m` or `--move` flag, it will move the source file to its intended destination and delete it from the source directory.
 It will also clean up any existing empty folders that might exist.
 It will however leave the root source directory.

-An example usage, if I wanted to move and rebucket all photos:
+## Setup For Synology NAS
+SCP the file up, and place it at `/usr/local/bin/syn_photo_sort`.
+You should now be able to call it at any time using `syn_photo_sort`.
+Once there, setup your cron job by using DSM and visiting the "Task Scheduler".
+Create a new user `user defined script` and place all the command line calls you want to run.
+Such as:
 ```bash
 syn_photo_sort.py -m /data/source /data/destination photo
 ```